g-lalevee/newman-test-action/README.md

     environment: postman_environment.json
 ```

-### Via URL
+### Import URL
-If you're collection and/or environment is sitting at a URL accessible to your GitHub action, provide URLs of collection and/or environment files.
+If your collection and/or environment is sitting at an URL, provide URLs of collection and/or environment files.

 ```
 - uses: actions/checkout@master